rgdgr8/Utility-Pad/README.md

 4. Stores data in local storage using SQLite

+Functionalities:

-Copy any Text, Number, Url (Link) or Emoji within your device and it will show up in the app
+1. Copy any Text, Number, Url (Link) or Emoji within your device and it will show up in the app

-Set Reminders from the added items or type new Reminders
+2. Set Reminders from the added items or type new Reminders

-Translate text between several different languages
+3. Translate text between several different languages

-A number of shortcuts for added texts:
+4. A number of shortcuts for added texts:

-Search with added text item directly from the app
+  • Search with added text item directly from the app

-Dial with added number item directly from the app
+  • Dial with added number item directly from the app

-Share any added item item directly from the app
+  • Share any added item item directly from the app

-Eye catching designs on each different page
+5. Eye catching designs on each different page

-Two amazing different themes to choose from!
+6. Two amazing different themes to choose from!

-You can multi-select texts in the app and Share them, the texts will be arranged one after another as a single text
+7. You can multi-select texts in the app and Share them, the texts will be arranged one after another as a single text

-You can multi-select texts in the app and if you Translate them, the texts will be arranged one after another as a single text
+8. You can multi-select texts in the app and if you Translate them, the texts will be arranged one after another as a single text
 .
 **THIS HELPS OUT A LOT WHEN NEED TO PUT TOGETHER TEXTS FROM NUMBER OF DIFFERENT PLACES!**